AnandChowdhary/automerge-action/README.md

   repositories.
 Set this option to `true` to automatically delete branches after they have been merged.

-- `PROTECT_BRANCHES`: A comma-separated list of branches that will not be deleted.
+- `MERGE_DELETE_PROTECT_BRANCHES`: A comma-separated list of branches that will not be deleted.
 This is not the list of GitHub's protected branches, which are never deleted, but an additional list of branches to protect.
 The default value is `""`.

 The following update options are supported: